 Finnish people are warm, open and sincere, even though they might tell you the exact opposite.

 If you’ve ever met a Finn, chances are they’ve mentioned the reserved nature of their countrymen.
 Be not afraid – we’re not taciturn brutes.
 Finns are talkative and hospitable, but the myth of the withdrawn Finn is still alive and well inside Finland.
 And Finns, with their self-deprecating wit, will be the first to let foreigners in on it.
 An example of a Finnish joke: “An introverted Finn looks at his shoes when talking to you; an extroverted Finn looks at your shoes”.

-– I heard from my Finnish teacher and friends that there was this idea of Finnish people being reserved, which was funny, because it wasn’t at all my experience, he says.
+“I heard from my Finnish teacher and friends that there was this idea of Finnish people being reserved, which was funny, because it wasn’t at all my experience”, he says.